named-data/ndn-cxx/.jenkins.d/README.md

   - `code-coverage`: debug build with tests and code coverage analysis (Ubuntu Linux is assumed)
   - `limited-build`: only a single debug build with tests

+- `CACHE_DIR`: directory containing cached files from previous builds, e.g., a compiled version of ndn-cxx.
+If not set, `/tmp` is used.

 - `WAF_JOBS`: number of parallel build threads used by waf, defaults to 1.